Modern Foreign Languages

 Theme 3 – Current and Future study and employment (covering areas such as school life, education Post 16 and jobs).

-Within the languages department, we constantly develop cultural capital, exposing pupils to not only the culture of the Spanish and French speaking worlds by studying things such as Día de Los Muertos and Bastille Day, but also increasing the cultural knowledge of their own country through constant comparison.
+Within the languages department, we constantly develop cultural capital, exposing pupils to not only the culture of the Spanish and French speaking worlds by studying festivals such as Día de Los Muertos and Bastille Day, but also increasing the cultural knowledge of their own country through constant comparison.
+Pupils also study a variety of authentic sources, such as film and literary texts.
+Pupils will watch films and read texts, stories and or poems in the target language.
 Pupils at Atherton High are also given the opportunity to attend trips, such as the Spanish trip to Barcelona, allowing pupils to have the first-hand exposure to Spanish life.
 In addition to this, pupils will also be given the opportunity to take part in trips within the local area, such as trips to local language centres to help improve their language skills through conversations with native speakers.